grompe/BTWTweak/patcher/readme.txt

 - Fixed ladders placement while standing in the same block.
 This was broken since BTW 4.A8.

+- Changed lily pads so they can be placed in one block deep water.

 v1.0

 - Fixed compatibility with BTW version "4.AABBBbbb".